INP: Industrial and Applied Psychology Courses

 3 sh (may not be repeated for credit)

-Students must take MAN 3025 or PSY 2012 or SOP 3004 before enrolling in this course.
-Emphasizes the application of general principles and theories derived from group processes research (particularly the social psychological research) to contemporary organizational problems.
+This course emphasizes the application of general principles and theories derived from group processes research (particularly the social psychological research) to contemporary organizational problems.
 The classroom experience will be student-centered.
 Students will be expected to participate in discussion and classroom exercises, and prepare short written analyses of examples and cases.
 Topics covered may include: group development and socialization, group structure, conformity and influence, conflict, social identity, commitment, power, leadership, performance and decision-making.

 INP 6905 Directed Study